Hiking Hocking Hills, Ohio Best Trails and Top Tips

 View of the Hemlock Bridge, Hocking Hills, Ohio, USA

 The Whispering Cave loop trail begins at the Upper Falls – just as the Old Man’s Cave Loop does.
-Trekkers follow the Blue trail (also called the Gorge Trail or Grandma Gateway Trail) past the Old Man’s Cave and the Lower Falls.
+Trekkers again follow the Blue Trail past Old Man’s Cave and the Lower Falls.

 #3 Cedar Falls in Hocking Hills